What is Vitamin C?

 Dark circles under your eyes are common problems among people of all ages of the world.
 They are mainly caused by aging, genetics, allergies, or not getting enough sleep.

-Many clinical studies and researches show that vitamin C helps to reduce and prevent dark circles under your eyes by strengthening the skin under the eyes.
+Many clinical studies and research show that vitamin C helps to reduce and prevent dark circles under your eyes by strengthening the skin under the eyes.

 The fibrous protein collagen is the building block of skin, hair, muscles, and tendons.
 Therefore, it keeps our skin looking youthful and smooth.